hckkid/abrl_dev/stages/actor_store/docs/spec.md

 ### Key Constraints

 **Key (id field)**:
-- Type: `String` or `ObjectID` (ObjectID will be implemented later)
+- Type: `String` (to be generalised to arbitrary types implementing `Eq` and `Hash` in future, this type can vary per Actor in future)
 - Must be non-empty
 - Must be valid UTF-8
 - Recommended max length: 512 bytes
 - Similar to Redis keys (not UUID-based ObjectID)
 - Keys must implement `Eq`, `Hash` traits for HashMap/DashMap based implementation.
-- Cannot be changed post creation of Actor for now.
+- **Immutability**: Cannot be changed post creation of Actor for now.

 **Value (value field)**:
 - Type: `serde_json::Value`
 - Can be any valid JSON: object, array, string, number, boolean, null
 - No schema enforcement (schema-less storage)
 - Recommended max size: 10 MB per value
-- Stored as serialized bytes internally
+- Stored in compact(non-pretty/uglified) JSON format for storage efficiency when writing to disk for persistence.

 **Version (version field)**:
 - Type: `u64`